eavanvalkenburg/semantic-kernel/docs/decisions/0045-Python-hooks.md

 - Good, because context defined in the filter is fully documented.
 - Good, because wrapping the call to the next (and the inner most to the function) allows for pre- and post- event handling.
+- Good, is similar to how FastAPI handles middleware, so developers might be familiar with the concept.
 - Bad, because dotnet specific concept, might not be familiar to python developers.
 - Bad, developers will have to always do a extra action in their filter, namely call next